Miracle Workers (2019 TV series): Development

 On May 17, 2017, TBS announced that it had given the production a series order for a first season consisting of seven episodes.
 The series was created by Simon Rich and based on his novel What in God's Name.
 Executive producers were expected to include Rich, Lorne Michaels, Andrew Singer, Daniel Radcliffe, and Owen Wilson.
 Production companies involved with the series were slated to consist of Broadway Video and Studio T. On October 19, 2017, it was announced that Wilson would no longer be serving as an executive producer and would be replaced with Steve Buscemi.

 On May 15, 2019, the series was renewed for a second season.
 On November 20, 2019, it was announced that the second season, titled Miracle Workers: Dark Ages, would premiere on January 28, 2020.
 On August 6, 2020, the series was renewed for a third season that will focus on the Wild West and Oregon Trail.
 On May 19, 2021, it was announced that the third season, titled Miracle Workers: Oregon Trail, would premiere on July 13, 2021.

 On November 3, 2021, TBS renewed the series for a fourth season.
 On October 27, 2022, it was announced that the fourth season, titled End Times, would premiere on January 16, 2023.
-In early January, TBS quietly postponed the season premiere to a date yet to be announced later in 2023.
+On January 16, 2023, TBS quietly postponed the season premiere to a date yet to be announced later in the year.
+That same day, the first episode of End Times was released on HBO Max in some countries.
+However, the episode did not air on TBS in the U.S. that week as previously scheduled and was removed from HBO Max two days later, with the remainder of the season delayed indefinitely.
+According to a spokesperson for TBS, Miracle Workers was "one of the impacted series" in a January scheduling adjustment.
+The network said the scheduling shift would allow TBS to "better support the series later in the year."
+On May 31, 2023, it was announced that the fourth season would premiere on July 10, 2023.
+On November 21, 2023, it was announced that the series was canceled after four seasons.

 Casting

 Alongside the initial series order announcement, it was confirmed that Daniel Radcliffe and Owen Wilson would star in the series.
 On October 19, 2017, it was announced Steve Buscemi had replaced Wilson in the role of God after the latter had decided to vacate the part.
 In November 2017, Deadline Hollywood and Variety reported that Geraldine Viswanathan, Jon Bass, Karan Soni, and Sasha Compère had been cast in series regular roles.
 On March 25, 2018, it was announced that Lolly Adefope had joined the cast in a main role.
-On May 27, 2021, Quinta Brunson joined in recurring role for the third season.
+On May 27, 2021, Quinta Brunson joined in a recurring role for the third season.